bioinfo-pf-curie/nf-CRISPR/README.md

 #### Credits

-This pipeline has been set up and written by the sequencing facility, the genetic service and the bioinformatics platform of the Institut Curie (M. Deloger, S. Lameiras, S. Baulande, N. Servant)
+This pipeline has been set up and written by the sequencing facility, the genetic service and the bioinformatics platform of the Institut Curie (M. Deloger, N. Servant)
 #### Contacts

 For any question, bug or suggestion, please, contact the bioinformatics core facility